theforeman/puppet-puppet/README.md

 or to be used as a Puppet module.

 The Puppet master is configured under Apache and Passenger by default, unless `server_passenger` is set to false.
-Alternatively, set `server_implementation` to `puppetserver` to switch to the JVM-based Puppet Server.
+When using Puppet Labs AIO packages (puppet-agent) the JVM-based Puppet Server is installed by default.
+For Puppet 3.x based installation, `server_implementation` can be set to `puppetserver` to switch to the JVM-based Puppet Server.

 Many puppet.conf options for agents, masters and other are parameterized, with class documentation provided at the top of the manifests.
 In addition, there